 Ovarian Cancer Symptoms and Risk Factors

 Visit our symptoms page to learn more about the symptoms and risk factors for ovarian cancer.

 Ovarian cancer can be detected by a pelvic exam, CA125 blood test, transvaginal ultrasound or other imaging such as a CT or MRI.

 In order to give a definite diagnosis, a biopsy is taken.
 This is when a sample of the tumour is removed from the body surgically.
 A specialised doctor called a pathologist then examines the sample under a microscope.
 Based on the appearance, and other tests, they will make a diagnosis.

 Depending on the type of ovarian cancer, the diagnosis is not always straight forward and sometimes a pathologist may ask for another pathologist to review the sample (within New Zealand or overseas).

 The treatment of ovarian cancer depends on the type of ovarian cancer, and the staging (spread).

 As a first step some people will have some form of surgery.
 People have better outcomes when this is performed by a gynae-oncologist.
-A gynae-oncologist is a gynaecologist who has completed an additional three years specialising in gynaecological cancer surgery and management.

 The goal of surgery is usually to remove all visible cancer and/or sample areas to determine how far the cancer has spread.
 As part of this process the affected ovary(s) and fallopian tube(s) will usually be removed – this is called a salpingo-oophorectomy.